yzhao062/pyod/README.rst

 .. code-block:: bash

    pip install pyod
-   pip install --upgrade pyod # make sure the latest version is installed!
+   pip install --upgrade pyod  # make sure the latest version is installed! pip install --pre pyod      # or include pre-release version for new features

 Alternatively, install from github directly (\ **NOT Recommended**\ )